foundryserver/infrastructure/fvtt_vm_template/readme.md

 2. bandwidth.sh - this file is located at /home/fvtt/bandwidth.sh
 3. reset_iptables.sh - this file is located at /home/fvtt/reset_iptables.sh
 4. setup_cron.sh - this file is located at /root
-5. levelx - this file is located at /home/fvtt/levelx
-6. dev/prod - this file is located at /home/fvtt/{dev:prod}
+5. dev/prod - this file is located at /home/fvtt/{dev:prod}

 Now set the perms and cron